waitdown/learngit/readme.txt

-Git is a distributed version control system. now I will leran this for two days. now this is lunch time. our company will take a new one.
+Git is a distributed version control system. now I will leran this for two days. now I will eat lunch. our company will take a new one.